colbyfayock/gatsby-recipe-react-leaflet/README.md

 ```
 cd my-gatsby-react-leaflet-app
 ```
-* Upgrade to the latest versoin of Gatsby
+* Upgrade to the latest version of Gatsby
 ```
 npm upgrade --latest
 yarn upgrade --latest